-We can help septic patients simply but effectively by understanding the pathophysiology of sepsis
+EMTs and paramedics can help septic patients simply but effectively by understanding the pathophysiology of sepsis

 What exactly is systemic inflammatory response syndrome (SIRS) or sepsis and why should you care during the transport to the emergency department (ED)?
 What can you do during the short time you have this patient that will actually make a difference?
 Something as simple as starting IV fluids can make a big difference.